A gym membership is the best investment you’ll ever make.

 But like anything, the quality of the product impacts the outcome.
 While you may save some money, going to a bad gym could negatively impact your fitness goals or make you less motivated.
 Heck it could even be damaging to your health!

-And let me tell you, I’ve experienced my fair share of sub par gyms.
+And let me tell you I have experienced my fair share of sub par gyms.
 Consequently, I am not going to bother with shitty gyms anymore.
 Today I am more than willing to pay the extra money needed to workout in higher quality gyms.

 For example, the last 1,5 months I’ve been working out at Saigon Sports Club.
 Saigon Sports Club is a large, modern gym tucked away in District 7 of Saigon.
 Just south of the city center.
 It’s not the cheapest, but it’s very good.

-Strangely enough, not much has been written about this gym online.
-That’s unfortunate since most people would like to read about a gym before deciding to purchase a membership.
-Hence I’ve decided to share the information I have, and at the same time write them an honest review.
+Strangely enough, you can’t find much information about this gym online.
+And that’s unfortunate since most people would like to read about a gym before deciding to purchase a membership.
+Hence I have decided to share the information I have, and at the same time write them an honest review (No Affiliation).

 So without further ado, welcome to my Saigon Sports Club Review!